AleLoiac/Blockchain-go-grpc/README.md

 You can use Postman to try the APIs, click on "NEW" and then on "gRPC Request".

-Set the server URL to "0.0.0.0:50051" and select an API from the list.
+Set the server URL to "0.0.0.0:50051" and select an API from the list (with the server running).

 Remember to use the Example Message feature to check how the requests are structured.